-- Manage the room condition process including inventorying and reviewing the condition of all resident rooms.
+- Inventory and review the condition of all resident rooms.
 Determine charges and request necessary repairs.
-Follow-up with maintenance and custodial service requests.
+Follows-up with maintenance and custodial service requests.

-- Maintain visibility and availability in the residence hall outside of office hours by walking regular rounds of the building with the Director of Residential Facilities to identify safety, cleanliness, or preventive maintenance issues.
-Follow-up with facility issues and concerns.
+- Is visible and available in the residence hall outside of office hours; walks regular rounds of the building to promote community building.
+Follows-up with facility issues and concerns.

-- Coordinate Health and Safety inspections once a semester for the residential area.
+- Coordinate Health and Safety inspections for area.

 - Have a working knowledge of TMA for asset management and work order management.

 - Participates in activities sponsored by the Division of Student Affairs.

 Other duties as assigned as appropriate based on University and Student Affairs strategic planning initiatives and departmental goals